-In most cases, a Relief for Cause happens when a rater loses confidence in a subordinate’s ability to successfully perform her job due to misconduct, poor judgment, the subordinate’s inability to complete assigned duties, or for similar reasons.
-When this happens, the rater has the authority to relieve the subordinate officer.
+In most cases, a Relief for Cause happens when a rater loses confidence in a subordinate’s ability to successfully perform their job due to misconduct, poor judgment, the subordinate’s inability to complete assigned duties, or for similar reasons.
+When this happens, the rater has the authority to formally relieve the subordinate officer.

-Some examples might include:
+Several examples might include:

 - A death in a unit that could/should have been prevented